How to do the right thing in your home and environment every day

 - Tires - Take old tires to a legal or permitted recycling facility.
-Typically anywhere you buy tires will accept scrap tires for a small fee.
-Fees will vary for disposal but fines up to 1,000 dollars a day can be incurred for storing scrap tires in violation with solid waste law.
+Typically, anywhere you buy tires will accept scrap tires for a small fee.
+Fees will vary for disposal but fines up to $1000 a day can be incurred for storing scrap tires in violation with solid waste law.

 Dispose of household products safely